show episodes

 Artwork

-Tony Kynaston is a professional value investor.
-Over 25 years, his investment portfolio has achieved an average 19.5% annual return.
-Now he’s going to teach us his system for successful investing.
-Learn how to think like a millionaire.
+Tony Kynaston is an expert on value investing.
+Over 25 years, his investment portfolio has achieved an average compound annual return of double market.
+Now he’s going to teach us his system for successful investing, based on the Warren Buffett / Benjamin Graham school of intrinsic value.

 continue reading